julelang/manual/src/unsafe-jule/index.md

 - Indexing with raw pointers
 - Cast raw pointers
 - Call unsafe functions or methods
+- Concurrent calls with reference parameters
+- Pass pointer to reference

 Note that this does not lead to a completely unsafe use of Jule.
 Other than the listed unsafe behaviors, Safe Jule will continue to show itself.
 This means you get a level of safety even with unsafe blocks.